AndreiMaikov/OM_shipping--SQL/Readme.md

 Tables in the diagram are grouped accordingly to the type of information they hold – whether it is related to customers, products, etc. The Common group includes a three-table structure **users&nbsp;&ndash;&nbsp;user_roles&nbsp;&ndash;&nbsp;roles**, which is worth elaborating on here.

-It is allowable that someone involved in OM business processes has more than one role.
-For example, a person can act in one transaction as a buyer and in another as a seller, or the same employee can pick an order and deliver it as a driver.
+A person involved in OM business processes can have more than one role.
+For example, someone can act in one transaction as a buyer and in another as a seller, or the same employee can pick an order and deliver it as a driver.

 This results in many-to-many relationships between the **"users"** (actors of the OM business processes) and the **roles** available in such processes (which are Customer, Vendor, Administrator, Picker and Driver).
 To resolve these many-to-many relationships in compliance with the third normal form requirements, the table structure users&nbsp;&ndash;&nbsp;user_roles&nbsp;&ndash;&nbsp;roles is utilized.
 Each row of the user_roles table corresponds to a user and one of the user’s roles.